Free and Affordable Summer Camps and ActivitiesJune 15, 2023

-- Code Ninjas– is offering week-long virtual summer day camps covering a variety of topics including coding, robotics, and game building.
+- Code Ninjas– is offering summer day camps covering a variety of topics including coding, robotics, and game building.

-- The San Diego Zoo– is reaching millions of families around the world right now as part of SDZG’s #WereHereTogether campaign, which offers free online learning resources for kids and provides even more ways to learn about the world around us!
+- The San Diego Zoo– offers free online learning resources for kids and provides even more ways to learn about the world around us!

 - Peanuts Virtual Art Camp– Peanuts Worldwide and Paige Braddock, Chief Creative Officer of Charles M. Schulz Creative Associates, have launched a series of short, lighthearted instructional videos, entitled “How to Draw Peanuts Characters,” on the Snoopy YouTube channel.

-- Sew a Softie– will have tutorials online to sew a new softie each day.
-Kids can also join to be Sew a Softie ambassadors and teach parents and/or friends how to sew softies.
+- Sew a Softie– will have tutorials online to sew a new softie.
+Kids can also join to be an ambassador for Sew a Softie, and teach parents and/or friends how to sew softies.
 Cute!

 - Chess NYC-These Special Camps are run by New York City’s #1 Provider of excellence in lessons, classes, games, gamesmanship, and Chess Mentorship.
 From beginners to highly advanced play (and everything in between), you may enjoy the same support and fun that Chess NYC students do in Schools, Parks, and our own local “brick and mortar.”

-- Woof Wag Dogs offers virtual free summer camp for kids and teens to learn positive ways to train their dogs.
+- Woof Wag Dogs offers virtual free summer camps for kids and teens to learn positive ways to train their dogs.